alloypiedmont/portfolio/README.md

 - This certification is widely recognized in the industry and is considered equivalent to two years of hands-on experience in the field.

 ## Education
-Integrative Biology, BSc with Double Minor in Anthrolpology and Environmental Sciences/Policy | University of South Florida, Tampa
+Integrative Biology, BSc with Double Minor in Anthropology and Environmental Sciences/Policy | University of South Florida, Tampa

 ## Work Experience
 **Biological Sciences Technician @ U.S. Forest Service**